Explain My Commercial Electricity Bill

 Utilities use time of use to shift their customers’ operations to times with less overall demand on the grid like mornings and weekends.

 Businesses struggle to keep in tune with ever changing time of use plans ultimately cause significantly higher electricity costs.
+Understanding this element is critical to read and understand a commercial electricity bill.

 Demand charges are sneaky charges for electricity you technically do not use and depending on your energy profile, demand charges could make up over 50% of your bill!